Lancaster City F.C.: History

 In 1994–95, after several years of consolidation, and now managed by former Preston North End and Bury player Alan Tinsley, Lancaster won the Northern Premier League Presidents Cup, a first trophy in twenty years, and the following season were promoted to the Premier division as champions of Division One, also winning the Division One League Challenge Cup to complete a League and cup double.
 Two consecutive Northern Premier League Challenge Cup wins followed in 1999–2000 and 2000–01 under Tony Hesketh and after finishing eighth in 2003–04 the club were placed in the newly established Conference North.
 This was a hugely successful period for Lancaster with the club enjoying healthy league positions and several cup successes as well as reaching the FA Cup first round proper on four occasions.
 More financial problems led to the club folding at the end of the 2006–07 season though, suffering a 10-point deduction for going into administration and finishing bottom of the league with one point.
 During the summer, the club reformed and were accepted back into Division One of the Northern Premier League.

 2008–09 was the final season for ex-player Barrie Stimpson, who was replaced as manager by the returning Hesketh.
 Lancaster lost the 2009–10 play-off final 1–0 at home to Colwyn Bay and despite another Presidents Cup Final triumph in 2011, Hesketh could not guide the club to promotion, eventually leaving in September 2012 to be replaced by ex Sunderland player Neil Wainwright.
 Wainwright left in February 2013 and was, in turn, replaced by former Newcastle United defender Darren Peacock, who brought in former West Ham United winger Trevor Sinclair as his assistant.
 Both Peacock and Sinclair left the club in September 2015, and City appointed ex player Phil Brown as manager.

 He led the team to a top six finish and a narrow penalties defeat in the Lancashire FA Challenge Trophy final to Chorley.
 Brown then took City to the 2016–17 Northern Premier League Division One league title.
 After a bright start to the 2017–18 season the team then struggled, finishing eighteenth, and Brown left City early in the 2018–19 season.
 Former Nelson and Ramsbottom United manager Mark Fell was brought in as his replacement in October 2018.
 With assistant manager Graham Lancashire, he guided Lancaster to safety.
 The COVID-19 pandemic meant both the 2019–20 and the 2020-21 league seasons were abandoned with City challenging at the higher end of the league table in both campaigns.

-City got the 2021–22 season underway by winning their first silverware in four years – the inaugural Lockstep Trophy – before going on to lift the 2019-20 Lancashire FA Challenge Trophy for the first time since 1975, beating Prestwich Heys 6–1 at the County Ground, Leyland, in a rearranged final that was played over a year late due to the COVID-19 pandemic.
+City got the 2021–22 season underway by winning their first silverware in four years lifting the 2019-20 Lancashire FA Challenge Trophy for the first time since 1975, beating Prestwich Heys 6–1 at the County Ground, Leyland, in a rearranged final that was played over a year late due to the COVID-19 pandemic.